-Limiting this list to modern defenses after 1970.
-Really hard to compare a defense from 1950 to 1978, game had changed so much.
+I’m limiting this list to modern defenses after 1970.
+It’s really hard to compare a defense from 1950 to 1978 because the game has changed so much.

 The Tigers defense gave up 20+ points twice and then held teams to two touchdowns or less in every other game.
 Outside of Tennessee’s 28 points in the SEC championship game rematch, the Tigers gave up less than ten points per game to ranked teams (all ranked ten or better).